Burren Way trail warden project wins Greenlife Fund 2016

 We are delighted to announce a project designed to train wardens and manage the Burren Way trail in County Clare, South West Ireland, has won the Greenlife Fund 2016.

-The walking trail is managed by Burren Way Ltd in partnership with Clare Rural Recreation Officer, Eoin Hogan.
+Burren Way Ltd manages the walking trail with Clare Rural Recreation Officer Eoin Hogan.

-Previous projects have included I’ll Push You, the story of best friends Patrick and Justin who raised awareness about travel and disabilities completing the 800kms of the Camino Frances together; and A Greener Future run by two Canadian environmentalists who carried out a clean up along the Camino Portugues route and collected nearly 6000 pieces of litter.
+Previous projects have included I’ll Push You, the story of best friends Patrick and Justin, who raised awareness about travel and disabilities by completing the 800kms of the Camino Frances together; and A Greener Future, run by two Canadian environmentalists who carried out a clean-up along the Camino Portugues Coastal route and collected nearly 6000 pieces of litter.

 Pictured: Roland Monsegu from Greenlife Tours and Eoin Hogan, Clare Rural Recreation Officer

-For more information about the Greenlife Fund, our walking tours in Ireland or our Camino de Santiago routes, contact our travel specialists
+Contact our travel specialists for more information about the Greenlife Fund, our walking tours in Ireland or our Camino de Santiago routes.